kvakvs/ErlangRT/README.rst

 ==================

 Erlang Replacement Therapy.
-Another attempt to make Erlang runtime (BEAM emulator) in Rust.

-* The good news: I know what to do.
+This is an attempt to make Erlang runtime (BEAM emulator) in Rust.
+This is not the first attempt so I kinda know what I'm doing.
-* The bad news: I have no clue how to Rust, but will learn.

 Progress to the Proof of Concept
 --------------------------------

-* Term library 70%
+* Term library 75%
 * External Term Format (decoder 70%, encoder 0%)
 * BEAM Loader 95%
-* VM and processes 30%
+* VM and processes 35%
-* VM loop and opcodes 20%
+* VM loop and opcodes 25%
+    * Exceptions: basic support, try/catch works
-* Some basic BIFs 5%
+* Some basic BIFs 7%

 .. figure:: https://i.imgur.com/1ryd4K1.png
    :scale: 70 %